Career Timeline of Thomas Massie: Major Achievements and Milestones

 February 2017: Introduced Bill to Abolish Department of Education

-April 2017: Expressed Skepticism on Syrian Attack
+April 2017: Expressed Skepticism Over Assad's Role in Chemical Attack

 In April 2017, Thomas Massie expressed skepticism over the role of Syrian president Bashar al-Assad in the 2017 Khan Shaykhun chemical attack.

-May 2017: Sole Vote Against North Korea Sanctions
+May 2017: Voted Against North Korea Sanctions

 In May 2017, Thomas Massie was the sole House member to vote against sanctions on North Korea.

-July 2017: Opposed Russia, Iran, and North Korea Sanctions
+July 2017: Opposed Russia, Iran, and North Korea Sanctions Bill

-December 29, 2017: Voted for Tax Cuts and Jobs Act
+December 29, 2017: Voted for the Tax Cuts and Jobs Act

 2017: Voted for Dan Webster for Speaker of the House

-In 2017, Massie voted for Dan Webster instead of the Republican Party's nominee for Speaker of the United States House of Representatives.
+In 2017, Thomas Massie voted for Dan Webster instead of the Republican Party's nominee for Speaker of the United States House of Representatives.

 October 2018: Spoke at John Birch Society Anniversary

-March 26, 2019: Voted to Override Trump's Veto
+March 26, 2019: Voted to Override Trump's Veto on National Emergency Declaration

-April 10, 2019: Called Kerry's Degree "Pseudoscience"
+April 10, 2019: Called Kerry's Degree Pseudoscience

 In July 2019, Thomas Massie was the only Republican among 17 members of Congress to vote against a House resolution opposing efforts to boycott Israel and the Global Boycott, Divestment, and Sanctions movement.

-November 2019: Sole 'No' Vote on Hong Kong Human Rights Act
+November 2019: Sole No Vote on Hong Kong Human Rights Act

 2019: Massie introduces the Second Amendment Protection Act